swcarpentry/git-novice/episodes/04-changes.md

 {: .output}

-Git insists that we add files to the set we want to commit before actually committing anything because we may not want to commit everything at once.
+Git insists that we add files to the set we want to commit before actually committing anything.
+This allows us to commit our changes in stages and capture changes in logical portions rather than only large batches.
 For example,
 suppose we're adding a few citations to our supervisor's work to our thesis.